hapax/hapax.github.io/assets/chuzenji.md

 rust, and lace curtains that Hideo Nakata might approve of.
 The box-like hotel is guarded by two inexplicable objects: a stone toad and a wooden own.
-The toad is huge, coarse, and discoloured by mould, and whose obscenely sightless eyes remind of the subterranean dogs of "The Tinderbox".
+The toad is huge, coarse, and discoloured by mould, and reminds of the fairytale dogs from beneath the well, with eyes as big as saucers, the old Danish soldier could summon with a tinderbox.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />